 Compromised data can result in lost revenue, high costs to recover data, and loss of brand reputation.
 In select industries like disaster management and healthcare, a data breach can even result in loss of life.

-Remote Teams Need Written Cybersecurity Policies
+Remote Teams Need to be Written Cybersecurity Policies

 With the ever-increasing data security risks, businesses need written cybersecurity policies for remote workers.
 The most important reason to have these policies is to prevent loss before it happens.
 Vulnerable data could include payroll documents, identification records, and confidential institutional information.